a43mrk/CodeWithUnityTutorial/Counting Prototype/Assets/Readme.md

 # Nishijin Power Flash Thunderbird
 ## Balls out
-* The Queen lamp should light when the balls are out of stock from the balls feed on top of the machine.
+[x] The Queen lamp should light when the balls are out of stock from the balls feed on top of the machine.
-* you win flag appears on the clear lamp
+[] you win flag appears if the prize total balls was all paid [] Add prize total balls
+[] subtract the prize total balls after payout

 ## Not Enough balls to Start Playing
-* the lamp should lights if there is no balls to throw from the white tray that go to the shooting point.
+[] the lamp should lights if there is no balls to throw from the white tray that go to the shooting point.

 ## Topmost on Tulip of each side(King Tulip)
 [x] When balls enters one of the Topmost Tulip of each side, it opens all tulips on it's side that it is located.